inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 *   If I rearrange the cards, the cards are played in this order.

 Tasks:
-*   Create a method that takes input from screen and update how the cards are arranged in player.
+*   Create a method that takes input from screen and update how the cards are arranged in the player.
-*   Create a function that "lock" the cards so the user can tell the game the program to be made is done.
+*   Create a function that "lock" the cards, so the user can tell the game the program to be made is done.
 *   Create a method that lets the user rearrange the cards given.

 #### Game loop